PlatosTwin/bayes_ab/README.md

 different values for different runs.
 To decrease variation, you can set the `sim_count` parameter of `evaluate` to a higher value (the default is 200K); to fix values, set the `seed` parameter.

+More examples are available in the [examples directory](examples), though many examples in this directory are still in the process of being updated to reflect the functionality of the updated package.

 ### BinaryDataTest

 Class for Bayesian A/B test for binary-like data (e.g. conversions, successes, etc.).